reem/rust-lazy/README.md

 > `Thunk::force()`

 Forces the evaluation of the thunk so subsequent accesses are cheap.
-The value is heap allocated.
+Values are stored unboxed.

 > `Thunk::unwrap()`